psycho-baller/psycho-baller/README.md

 I love people...
 That's all you need to know about me.
 I love building useful softwares for humans who face the same problem as me and [making content](https://youtube.com/@ramimaalouf) that help them grow.
 You can learn more about me through [my personal website](https://rami-maalouf.tech).

-If you also love people, you need to try out the app I just launched: [Exo](https://getexo.vercel.app/).
+If you also love people, you need to try out the app I recently launched: [Exo](https://getexo.vercel.app/).
 Would appreciate [any feedback](https://app.formbricks.com/s/cmbgfzsx80ut7sm01an3v7bz3) to help me figure out Exo's future❤️

 ## ⚡ Languages and Technologies I use